olimorris/onedarkpro.nvim/README.md

 </p>

 <p align="center">
-    Highly customisable Neovim colorscheme.
+    Highly customisable Neovim theme.
 With support for custom colors, styles and highlights by filetype<br>
     Inspired by VS Code's <a href="https://github.com/Binaryify/OneDark-Pro">One Dark Pro</a>
 </p>